-All PBT major course exams will be given through Canvas and will be timed.
+All PBT major course exams will be given through Canvas or on paper and will be timed.
 For exams taken off-campus, it is recommended that students take exams on a personal computer.
-Students are strongly advised NOT to use iPads, tablets or cell phones to take course examinations.
+Students are strongly advised NOT to use iPads, tablets or cell phones to take course examinations or homework quizzes.
 These devices may not be able to properly display the questions, graphics or photographs in the exam, as Canvas may not be fully functional on these devices.
+Use Google Chrome as a search engine for the best results.

-Course practical(s) and final exams will be conducted in class, at a Testing Center, or with an assigned proctor.
+Lab practicals and final exams will be conducted in class, at the Testing Center, or with an assigned proctor.
 Unless otherwise stated, no unauthorized study materials or outside resources are allowed during an examination.
 Students must complete an examination in one sitting AND within the posted time limit.
 The Program's Corrective Actions/ Disciplinary Measures policy will be implemented at the appropriate level if examination policies are violated, or if other academic integrity issues arise.